ReginaldJFerrell/ReginaldJFerrell/README.md

 Please check out some of my past work/projects and weekly #TidyTuesday visualizations.

 #### How to reach me?
-If you have any questions regarding my work or simply just want to connect you can reach out to me via my **[LinkedIn](https://www.linkedin.com/in/reginaldjferrell/)**.
+If you have any questions about my work or simply just want to connect you can reach out to me via my **[LinkedIn](https://www.linkedin.com/in/reginaldjferrell/)**.
 I look forward to hearing from you!

 #### Anything else?
 I also have a budding interest in the space of photo and visual journalism in regards to people, place, and the built environment.
 Feel free to check out some of my work **here**.